noahehall/nodeproto/README.md

     pnpm repo:scripts

 ### other things you could do

-- refresh type definitions
-  - run `pnpm proto repo:flowtyped:install`
-    - ignore any incompatible def erros, `flow-type` is awesome enough to know we are on the bleeding edge and likely many type defs arent available for the versions we use, thus many types are unfortunately `poop: any`

 - monorepo build process: a 3 step process (plans for automation later)
   1. sync with root `$ pnpm proto repo:jsync`